 We’re seeing a huge uptick in the number of people that report working from home one day a week or more.
 While allowing every employee to work from home every week is probably unrealistic, many employees appreciate having the option available.
 You could also invest in a designated office in a local co-working space.
 This way, employees who are able to work remotely have a consistent area to work from.
 Offering work-from-home options to an employee that you realize may be struggling with maintaining a work-life balance shows them that you are confident in their capabilities and that you understand their need for balance.

 When you begin to notice that you’re starting to feel stressed, unengaged, unhappy, and unproductive try to take a self-assessment.
 Sit down for 30 minutes and try to think back to the past few days, or weeks.
 Have you been happier with your job for more than half of those days?
 If not, try to think about what might be the source of your frustration or unhappiness.
-What can you do to change that?
+Keep an eye out for the signs that an entrepreneur burnout is about to happen.
+Then ask yourself “what can I do to change that”?
 While startups can certainly do a better job of reducing burnout in the workplace, only you know how you’re feeling.

 This article was first published in Jan 2017 but has been updated and expanded.